keselj/Solidity-Basics/README.md

 2. From int8 till int256 (in steps of 8).
 3. Boolean
 4. Address
-5. From bytes1 till bytes32 (un step of 1)
+5. From bytes1 till bytes32 (in steps of 1)
 6. Enum

 ## Solidity Reference Types